railflow/alm15/readme.md

 [Installing Docker](https://docs.docker.com/engine/install/)

-for Windows user make sure that your version is professional one For Linux user you need to install also docker compose
+for Windows user make sure that your version is professional one.

+For Linux user you need to install also docker compose

 [Installing Docker-compose](https://docs.docker.com/compose/install/)